artefactual/atom-docs/user-manual/import-export/csv-import.rst

 ..
 NOTE::

    Depending on the size of your CSV import, this can take some time to complete.
 Be patient!
-Remember, uploads performed via the user interface are limited by the browser's timeout limits - this is one of the reasons we recommend importing only smaller CSV files via the user interface.
+Remember, you can always check on the status of an import by reviewing the :ref:`Job details <job-details>` page of the related import job - see: :ref:`manage-jobs` for more information.

-5. After your import is complete, AtoM will list the amount of time the import took, and provide a link to the :term:`archival description` browse page.
-Unlike the XML import, a link directly to your import is not provided, because a CSV upload may contain multiple descriptions; instead, a link to the browse page is given, so users can locate their descriptions.
+7. After your import is complete, AtoM will indicate that the import has been initiated.
+A notification at the top of the page will also provide you with a link to the :ref:`Job details <job-details>` page of the related import job.
+Alternatively, you can click the "Back" button in the :term:`button block` at the bottom of the page to return to the CSV import page, or navigate elsewhere in the application.

 .. image:: images/csv-import-completed.*
    :align: center
    :width: 85%
-   :alt: Starting a CSV import in AtoM
+   :alt: When a CSV import has been initiated in AtoM

 ..
 TIP::

-   Use the :ref:`sort button <recurring-sort-button>` located in the top-right hand side of the browse page to change the results display to be ordered by "Most recent" if it is not already - that way, the most recently added or edited descriptions will appear at the top of the results.
+   Want to find your recent imports?
+You can use the :ref:`sort button <recurring-sort-button>` located in the top-right hand side of the archival description browse page to change the results display to be ordered by "Most recent" if it is not already - that way, the most recently added or edited descriptions will appear at the top of the results.
 If you have come directly here after importing your descriptions, they should appear at the top of the results.